-Bit Mode Symbol Description Reset 7:0 R/W RBR_THR_DLL Receive Buffer Register: This register contains the data byte received on the serial input port (sin) in UART mode or the serial infrared input (sir_in) in infrared mode.
+Bit Mode Symbol Description Reset 7:0 r/w RBR_THR_DLL Receive Buffer Register: This register contains the data byte received on the serial input port (sin) in UART mode or the serial infrared input (sir_in) in infrared mode.
 The data in this register is valid only if the Data Ready (DR) bit in the Line status Register (LSR) is set.
 If FIFOs are disabled (FCR[0] set to zero), the data in the RBR must be read before the next data arrives, otherwise it will be overwritten, resulting in an overrun error.
 If FIFOs are enabled (FCR[0] set to one), this register accesses the head of the receive FIFO.
 If the receive FIFO is full and this register is not read before the next data character arrives, then the data already in the FIFO will be preserved but any incoming data will be lost.
 An overrun error will also occur.
 Transmit Holding Register: This register contains data to be transmitted on the serial output port (sout) in UART mode or the serial infrared output (sir_out_n) in infrared mode.
 Data should only be written to the THR when the THR Empty (THRE) bit (LSR[5]) is set.
 If FIFO's are disabled (FCR[0] set to zero) and THRE is set, writing a single character to the THR clears the THRE.
-Any additional writes to the THR before the THRE is set again causes the THR data to be overwritten.
+Any additional writes to the THR before the TIRE is set again causes the THR data to be overwritten.
 If FIFO's are enabled (FCR[0] set to one) and THRE is set, so that may be written to the THR before the FIFO is full.
 The number x (default=16) is determined by the value of FIFO Depth that you set during configuration.
 Any attempt to write data when the FIFO is full results in the write data being lost.
-Divisor Latch (Low): This register makes up the lower 8-bits of a 16-bit, read/write, Divisor Latch Register (DLL and DLH) set to zero, the baud rate divisor for the UART.
-This register may only be accessed when the DLAB bit (LCR[7]) is set.
-The output baud rate is equal to the serial clock (sclk) frequency divided by sixteen times the value of the baud rate divisor, as follows: baud rate = (serial clock freq) / (16 divisor) Note that with the Divisor Latch Registers (DLL and DLH) set 0x0
+Divisor Latch (Low): This register makes up the lower 8-bits of a 16-bit, read/write, Divisor Latch Register (SCR[7]) is set.
+The output baud rate is equal to the serial clock (sclk) frequency divided by sixteen times the value of the baud rate divisor, as follows: baud rate = (serial clock freq) / (16 divisor) Note that with the Divisor Latch Registers (DLL and DLH) set to zero, the baud clock is disabled and no serial communications will occur.
+Also, once the DLL is set, at least 8 0x0

-Table 117: UART\IER\DLH\REG (0x50001004)
+Table 116: UART_IER_DLH_REG (0x50001004)

 Bit Mode Symbol Description Reset

 15:8 - - Reserved 0x0

-7 R/W PTIME_DLH7 Interrupt Enable Register: PTIME, Programmable THRE Interrupt Mode Enable.
+7 r/w PTIME_DLH7 Interrupt Enable Register: PTIME, Programmable THRE Interrupt Mode Enable.
 This is used to enable/disable the generation of THRE Interrupt.
 0 = disabled 1 = enabled Divi- sor Latch (High): Bit[7] of the 8 bit DLH register.
 0x0

 6:4 - - Reserved 0x0

-3 R/W EDSSI_DLH3 Interrupt Enable Register: EDSSI, Enable Modem Status Interrupt.
+3 r/w EDSSI_DLH3 Interrupt Enable Register: EDSSI, Enable Modem Status Interrupt.
 This is used to enable/disable the generation of Modem Status Interrupt.
 This is the fourth highest priority interrupt.
 0 = disabled 1 = enabled Divisor Latch (High): Bit[3] of the 8 bit DLH register 0x0